nithishdabbara/biotool/README.md

-# biotool
+# BioTool: A Full-Stack Web Application for Bioinformatics Analysis
-BioTool: A Full-Stack Web Application for Bioinformatics Analysis BioTool is a comprehensive, web-based DNA sequence analyzer built to provide researchers and students with a seamless, powerful, and user-friendly platform for genetic sequence analysis.
+BioTool is a comprehensive, web-based DNA sequence analyzer built to provide researchers and students with a seamless, powerful, and user-friendly platform for genetic sequence analysis.
 This full-stack application features a secure Java Spring Boot backend and a dynamic, interactive frontend.

 🎯 Problem Statement